-In addition to the National Science Board merit review criteria, reviewers will be asked to review how well the proposal addresses the following aspects:
+In addition to the National Science Board merit review criteria, reviewers will be asked to assess how well the proposal addresses the following aspects:

-- Is there is a compelling collaboration plan which clearly articulates the added value and complementary expertise spanning the necessary areas of knowledge? - Does the proposal clearly articulate the mathematical and computational innovations?
+- Is there is a compelling collaboration plan which clearly articulates the added value and complementary expertise spanning the necessary areas of knowledge? - To what extent does the proposal clearly articulate the mathematical and theoretical innovations?